marcglasberg/asyncredux.com/flutter/basics/changing-state-is-optional.md

 <br></br>

-This is also useful if some action is used to simply start other async processes, or dispatch other actions.
+This is also useful when you want an action that simply starts other async processes or dispatches other actions.
 For example:

 ```dart
 class InitAction extends ReduxAction<AppState> {